Charter School Frequently Asked Questions

 A. This school has a culture of high expectations and a no excuses mentality.
 Small class sizes and uniforms contribute to the safe, secure, and caring environment.
 A team of extraordinary teachers and administrators have been assembled to maintain this culture.
 The school continually seeks out best practices for student achievement.
 Students participate in Art/Spanish, Financial Literacy, physical ed class, health and wellness education, homework help, extra curricular classes, and a summer enrichment program.
 All these services are available on-site at La Casa de Esperanza.

 A. At La Casa de Esperanza Charter School, we believe that it is important for all children to know two languages.
-For this reason we are implementing a dual language program.
+For this reason we have a dual language program.
 Our goal is for all of our students to learn in both English and Spanish and be bilingual when they graduate from eighth grade.
 In addition, a challenging, standards based curriculum will be utilized to ensure that our students meet the high academic standards placed on them.

 A. The La Casa de Esperanza Charter School is a full-service school that mobilizes resources both inside and outside the four walls of the school building to provide additional support for the academic and social needs of students and their families.
 Additional support includes: 1) an early childhood academic center, 2) before- and after-school programs (open 6:00 am to 7:00 pm for children 6 weeks to 12 years old), 3) homework help, 4) a six week summer enrichment for all students, 5) health and wellness education, 6) nutrition, 7) extra curricular classes, 8) financial literacy, and 9) Spanish/Art class, 10) physical ed class, and 11) job training.
 All these services are available on-site at La Casa de Esperanza.